 Many people dealing with chronic shoulder pain, hip pain, or neck tension have tried physical therapy, massage, and chiropractic adjustments without lasting relief.
 Often, the missing piece is addressing the deep fascial restrictions that keep pulling the body back into dysfunction.

-ART targets those deeper layers that other techniques can’t reach effectively.
+ART targets those deeper layers that other techniques don’t reach effectively.

 Nerve Entrapment Syndromes

-Conditions like carpal tunnel syndrome, thoracic outlet syndrome, and sciatica can result from soft tissues compressing nerves.
+Conditions like carpal tunnel syndrome, thoracic outlet syndrome, and sciatica develop when soft tissues compress nerves.
 ART releases the tissues creating that compression, often providing significant relief without surgery.

-When combined with chiropractic adjustments that restore proper joint alignment, we can address both the nerve compression and the biomechanical issues contributing to it.
+When combined with chiropractic adjustments that restore proper joint alignment, we address both the nerve compression and the biomechanical issues driving it.

 Post-Surgical Scar Tissue

 Surgery creates scar tissue.
 Sometimes that scar tissue restricts movement and causes pain long after the surgical site has healed.
-ART can break down problematic scar tissue and restore normal tissue mobility.
+ART breaks down problematic scar tissue and restores normal tissue mobility – even in cases where patients have struggled with post-surgical restrictions for years.

 ART vs. Other Soft Tissue Techniques